 Dear Parents, Students and Community Members,

 That’s the news for now.
-I hope you have a great remainder of your summer!
+I hope you have a great spring!

 Superintendent of Schools